Rand Airport: After World War II

 SAA moved its headquarters to Palmietfontein Airport in 1948 because of runway length constraints.
 Nevertheless, Rand Airport grew quickly after World War II ended because of the influx of former air force pilots.
 In 1975, with 133 135 recorded aircraft movements, Rand Airport was the busiest airport in the southern hemisphere.

 The ownership of the airport originally consisted of 23 private shareholders and there has been very little change.
 Most of the re-sales have been taken up by existing owners under new company names so there has been a small increase to the current 25 owners, plus the Mayondi BEE consortium and Ekurhuleni Metropolitan Council.

 Rand Airport today

 Today, the airport hosts air charter operators, flying schools and a number of aircraft maintenance organisations, as well other aviation-related enterprises.
 Charter operator Phoebus Apollo Aviation has its headquarters at Rand; the airport is also home to the Flying Lions Aerobatic Team.

 South African Airways donated a Boeing 747-200 and a Boeing 747SP to the South African Airways Museum Society which are on display at the airport.
 The museum also owns a Boeing 737-200, two DC-4s, a DC-3, Vickers Viking, Lockheed Lodestar, Lockheed L1649 Starliner, DH Dove and numerous other exhibits.
 The airport also hosts an annual air show.

+The airport recently saw extensive industrial development, including new business parks and modern industrial units.
+These facilities cater to logistics, manufacturing, and other commercial activities, contributing to the region's economic growth.
+The strategic location and upgraded infrastructure make it a prime site for industrial expansion.